(Redirected from Felix Torres)

 - Bats Right, Throws Right

 - Height 5' 11", Weight 165 lb.

-Félix Torres was the Los Angeles Angels' regular third baseman from 1962-64, showing better than average power.
-He was in double figures in home runs in 1962 and 1964, while in 1963 his 32 doubles were third in the league.
+Félix Torres was the Los Angeles Angels' regular third baseman from 1962 to 1964, showing better than average power.
+He was in double figures in home runs in 1962 and 1964, while in 1963 his 32 doubles were third in the American League.
 In 1964 he hit 12 homers in only 277 at-bats.

 Torres was almost 30 when he made his major league debut.

 He led the 1953 Amateur World Series with 15 RBI.

 According to Leon Wagner in the book Baseball Has Done It: